sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

     >You will also find other files in the extracted folder.
 The README file contains information about the version requirements, dependencies and some getting started links.

-2. Extract `MDKDependenciesInstallerWindows.zip` file.
+2. Extract `MDKDependenciesInstallerWindows` zip file.

     MDK Dependencies Installer checks the status of the MDK dependencies and will install or upgrade the dependencies for you.
-Double click `MDK_Dependencies_Installer.exe` file to open it.
+Double click `MDK_Dependencies_Installer` application file to open it.

     !![MDK](img_1.6.png)